Fly Fishing Lodge

 Fred & Berta Lewies homesteaded the land Three Rivers Ranch and Warm River is located.
 Fred fought in the Boer War in South Africa and Berta was from Switzerland.
 To say they have an interesting story would be a serious understatement.
 Hear him tell the story:

 Harry and Lillian both grew up in and around Warm River and helped run the Warm River Inn on Three Rivers.
 After Harry returned from World War II (Purple Heart, Bronze Star, Oak Leaf Cluster) they married and shortly after took over operations of the family business.
 In 1973, he decided to begin catering to fly fishing enthusiasts.
 The following year he shortened the business name to “Three Rivers Ranch” and through the partnership with Orvis, became the first Orvis Endorsed Lodge.

-Lonnie Allen is the owner and is hands-on in the operation of Three Rivers Ranch, Inc. She is an expert angler and world traveler.
-Under her care the business has won Orvis Lodge of the Year, she has lodge, 4 full service fly shops across Idaho, and was nominated in 2016 for the Orvis Lifetime Achievement Award.
+Lonnie Allen has been the owner of Three Rivers Ranch since 1987, she is hands-on in the operation of Three Rivers Ranch, Inc. She is an expert angler and world traveler.
+Under her care, the business has won Orvis Lodge of the Year.
+She operates the lodge, 4 full-service fly shops across Idaho, a screen printing and design shop, and an award-winning tequila brand Volans Tequila.
+She was appointed by the Governor of Idaho to the travel council and received the Orvis Lifetime Achievement Award.

 Justin grew up among the heroes of the fly fishing industry in Warm River.
 He has done almost every job the ranch has to offer and knows the business from all sides.
 If you’ve booked a trip at Three Rivers Ranch, chances are you’ve spoken to Justin.
 He is a licensed guide, avid outdoorsman, expert angler, husband & father of a baby girl, and is pretty awesome on the grill!